markgordon22/Travel-Tips-Ireland/README.md

 # Design Choices

 Hero images were inserted on each page of the website.
+I considered the profesional opinions of some software developers on hero images for each page of the website to get their take on the design.
+Their opinions were that it would be a good design.
 I found that hero images provided great imagery of the beauty that Ireland has to offer.
-The hero images provides user to the website with a sense of captivation looking at the Cliffs of Moher on the home page, Dublin city at night in the about page, the Mourne mountains of County Down in the our tips page and the Rock of Cashel in the County Tipperary in the contact page.
+The hero images provides user to the website with a sense of captivation looking at the Cliffs of Moher on the home page, Dublin city at night in the about page,the Mourne mountains of County Down in the our tips page and the Rock of Cashel in the County Tipperary in the contact page.
 Consistency in design was important for the website.
-Every page has a footer, navbar, hero image and font-family.
-[Bootstrapcards](https://getbootstrap.com/docs/5.0/components/card/) as a tool to display the holiday destinations for the user.
+Every page has a footer, navbar, hero image and same font-family.
+[Bootstrapcards](https://getbootstrap.com/docs/5.0/components/card/) was used as a tool to display the holiday destinations for the user.

 ## Fonts